Pritam991/javascript/README.md

 Express.js🚀

 Express is a node js web application framework that provides broad features for building web and mobile applications.
 It is used to build a single page, multipage, and hybrid web application.Express was developed by TJ Holowaychuk and is now maintained by Node.js foundation and open source developers.

+Http module🚀

+To make HTTP requests in Node.js, there is a built-in module HTTP in Node.js to transfer data over the HTTP.
+To use the HTTP server in node, we need to require the HTTP module using require() method.
+The HTTP module creates an HTTP server that listens to server ports and gives a response back to the client.